Worcester armed carjacking suspect nabbed on roof after foot chase

-Donald Foy, 28, of Spencer, was taken into custody Thursday night following a foot pursuit that ended on the roof of a building in Worcester, according to state police.
+Donald Foy, 28, of Spencer, was taken into custody about 8 p.m. following a foot pursuit that ended on the roof of a building in the area of Chandler and Newbury streets in Worcester, according to state police.

 Foy was stopped by Webster police around midnight Thursday for allegedly driving an unregistered Dodge pickup truck on Route 395 northbound.